The next JN meeting will be on September 6.

 Just like in real life, agriculture brings you more resources, but your agricultural economy will grow slowly.
 Look at Taiwan before the arrival of industry.

 Industry is the ability to turn resources into goods.
 Goods are the things we use.
 For example, your country may have a lot of iron, but if you don't have industry, you can't turn that iron into tools or weapons.
 Industry lets you use your resources more effectively.
-It also gives you even more resources by making it easier for you to harvest your country's resources and develop new resources In the JN, industry points can be gained by trading 40 resource points for one industry point.
+It also gives you even more resources by making it easier for you to harvest your country's resources and develop new resources.
+We call these Industry Points (IP) in the JN.
+In the JN, Industry Points can be gained by trading 40 resource points for one industry point.

 Once you have industry, your industry points will begin to get you more resource points each week according to the following formula: